 Soletair Power’s technology captures atmospheric CO₂ utilizing buildings’ ventilation systems, turning buildings into carbon sinks, which results in an increase in employee productivity.
 Our modular solution operates with a plug-and-play approach, enabling any company to install and use Direct Air Capture.
-The captured carbon dioxide can be reused as a non-fossil-based resource in a wide array of applications for example aggregates, concrete, polymers, methanol, fuel, food, or even diamonds – or it can be stored or transported, thus effectively rewinding the pathway of CO2.
-Soletair Power’s business model is the world’s first economically profitable P2X fuel production model, where the fuel is produced from CO₂ captured directly from the air leading to increasing human cognitive functions as well.
-Soletair Power has been mentioned in The Guardian, BBC, The Wall Street Journal, Helsingin Sanomat, YLE, featured in CNBC’s Sustainable Energy Show, and named as the Carbon ghostbusters by Sifted for representing an important step towards a carbon-neutral future.
+The captured carbon dioxide can be reused as a non-fossil-based resource in a wide array of applications for example in making concrete, effectively rewinding the pathway of CO2.
 Soletair Power is supported by Wärtsilä, Business Finland, Climate KIC and Ely-Keskus Finland.

 Direct air capture of carbon dioxide in buildings